 Nadia Jenefsky, MPS, LCAT, Clinical Director/Director of Child & Family Services tells the story of how New York Creative Arts Therapists of Williamsburg came to be.

-As members of the Greenpoint/Williamsburg community for almost 20 years, we were inspired to create an entrepreneurial model that understands the needs of people who think and live outside the box.
-We set out to bring the kind of therapy that fits the progressive, creative-minded lifestyle and individuality of our neighborhood.
+As members of creative communities like Williamsburg and Greenpoint, Brooklyn for almost 20 years, we were inspired to create an entrepreneurial model that understands the needs of people who think and live outside the box.
+We set out to bring the kind of therapy that fits the progressive, creative-minded lifestyle and individuality of our neighborhoods.
 When we opened our doors to our first clients, the response was overwhelmingly positive.